 Mr. Howells was also one of those privileged to hear Mr. Longfellow recite his own works in progress at the Dante Club:

 “When Longfellow read verse, it was with a hollow, with a mellow resonant murmur, like the note of some deep-throated horn.
 His voice was very lulling in quality, and at the Dante Club it used to have early effect with an old scholar who sat in a cavernous armchair at the corner of the fire, and who drowsed audibly in the soft tone and the gentle heat.
 The poet had a fat terrier who wished always to be present at the meetings of the Club, and he commonly fell asleep at the same moment with that dear old scholar, so that when they began to make themselves heard in concert, one could not tell which it was that most took our thoughts from the text of the Paradiso.
 When the duet opened, Longfellow would look up with an arch recognition of the fact, and then go gravely on to the end of the canto.
 At the close he would speak to his friend and lead him out to supper as if he had not seen or heard anything amiss.”

-More of Mr. Howells’ detailed recollections of the times he spent in the company of Henry Wadsworth Longfellow are available to you freely on Project Gutenberg and will greatly aid you in expanding your knowledge of 19th century literary figures, since Mr. Howells was acquainted with many other literary figures, and was also a good friend of Mark Twain.
+More of Mr. Howells’ detailed recollections of the times he spent in the company of Henry Wadsworth Longfellow are available to you freely on Google Books and will greatly aid you in expanding your knowledge of 19th century literary figures.
+Mr. Howells was acquainted with many other literary figures, and was also a good friend of Mark Twain.